 Come on, people!
 What you need is a squeaky toy!
 Yes, that’s right: a squeaky toy.
 Don’t turn on that television.
 Go outside and play fetch the squeaky ball with your doggie.
 If it’s raining out, then play indoors.
 Go to work, come home, and then forget about it.
 Yes, it’s good to stay informed on the problems of the world, and you can usually do that with a one hour news cast.
 But it’s also good to have dinner, take a nap, and then go for a walk with your doggie.
 Don’t forget to have one more session of squeaky toy play before going to bed to sleep for the night.
 I guarantee you will be stress free for the rest of your life.
 What’s more, you’ll sleep like a baby.
 And that’s a memo.

-Hi everybody!
-I’m Chester L. W. Spaniel, chairman of the Squeaky Party, and this is The Daily Bone.
+Hello.
+I’m Chester L. W. Spaniel, chairman of the Squeaky Party, and your humble doggie host for The Daily Bone.